Will Smith (rugby league)

-He previously played for the Gold Coast Titans, Parramatta Eels and the Penrith Panthers in the NRL, Hull FC in the English Super League and the Indigenous All Stars.
+He previously played for the Gold Coast Titans, Parramatta Eels and the Penrith Panthers in the NRL, Hull F.C. in the English Super League and the Indigenous All Stars.

 Background

 Smith was born in Newcastle, New South Wales, Australia and is an Indigenous Australian.
+His grandfather Uncle Bill Smith, who died on 29 August 2021, was a prominent Aboriginal elder in the Newcastle region.

 He played his junior football for the Western Suburbs Rosellas in the Newcastle Rugby League.
 He was then signed by the Newcastle Knights.

 Playing career

 Early career

 From 2010 to 2012, Smith played for the Newcastle Knights' NYC team.
 On 28 May 2012, he re-signed with the Newcastle club on a one-year contract.

-In 2013, he moved on to Newcastle's New South Wales Cup team.
+In 2013, he moved on to Newcastle's NSW Cup team.
 On 25 June 2013, he signed a two-year contract with the Penrith Panthers starting in 2014.

 2014

 In Round 21 of the 2014 NRL season, Smith made his NRL debut for the Penrith club against Canterbury-Bankstown replacing the injured Peter Wallace.
 He would go on to play eight games for the Penrith club at five-eighth that year, including two games in the finals.
 On 21 September, he was named at five-eighth in the 2014 New South Wales Cup Team of the Year.